uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2019-02-06.md

 Steven Ragusa, Jim Helwig, Christian Murphy, Christian Cousquer, Cheryl Palafox-Stewart, Julien Gribonvald

 ## uPortal Winter Summit reflections
 A couple dozen people attended the events either in Arizona or Paris.
-Topics discussed at the events included removing xsl templating, naming conventions, front end development, web components, cloud hosting, implementation, contributing, and ideas for the roadmap.
+Topics discussed at the events included removing xsl templates, naming conventions, front end development, web components, cloud hosting, implementation, contributing, and ideas for the roadmap.
 There were a couple joint sessions.

 ## Open Apereo preparation
 There are over 8 uPortal-related presentations submitted.
-We will also have roundtable discussions.
+We will also have round table discussions.
 Proposals will be reviewed soon.

 ## Updates on uPortal Steering Committee priorities for 2019
 * Materials encouraging engagement